Azure/static-web-apps-cli/docs/www/docs/cli/swa.md

 ## Usage

-Configure, build and deploy your project to Azure Static Web Apps:
+Configure, build, login and deploy your project to Azure Static Web Apps in one single command:

 ```bash
 swa